-- 1. Unpaid fees/fines = exemption denied for ALL exams - 2.
-Course Semester Average & Attendance Requirements percourse - a.
-90-100 and no more than 4 absences per semester - b.
-80-89 and no more than 3 absences per semester - c.
-75-79 and no more than 2 absences per semester - d.
-Note: If an AP student does not meet criterion #2 above, they MUST meet criterion #3 below: - 3.
-AP Course Semester Average & Attendance Requirements percourse - Must take the AP exam aligned with the course (Fall semester AP courses must be registered for the AP exam) - b.
-90-100 and no more than 4 absences per semester - c.
-80-89 and no more than 3 absences per semester - d.
-70-79 and no more than 2 absences per semester
+Unpaid fees/fines exemption denied for ALL exams.

+- 1. Course Semester Average and Attendance Requirements per course - a) A grade of 80 or above and no more than 3 state reported absences.
+Note: If an AP student does not meet criterion 2 above, they MUST meet criterion 2 below: - 2.
+AP Course Semester Average and Attendance Requirements per course - a) Must take the AP exam aligned with the course (Fall semester AP courses must be registered for the AP exam) - b) A grade of 80 or above and no more than 3 state reported absences.

-All absences count against exemption qualifications with the exception of school related business (such as UIL, field trips, etc.).
-5 tardies = 1 absence
+All absences count against exam exemption qualifications except for school related business (such as UIL, field trips, etc.)

-Discipline
+3.Discipline

-- a.
-ISS/OSS the semester of the exam = exemption denied for ALL exams - b.
-DAEP placement or continuation of prior placement = exemption denied for ALL exams for the Fall and Spring semesters - c.
-Honor Code violation = exemption denied for ALL exams for the Fall and Spring semesters - d.
-Discipline referral in a class during the semester = exemption denied for THAT class Any student eligible for exemption may elect to take semester exams to improve his/her grade. - e.
+- a) ISS/OSS the semester of the exam exemption denied for ALL exams. - b) DAEP placement or continuation of prior placement exemption denied for ALL exams for the Fall and Spring semesters. - c) Honor Code violation exemption denied for ALL exams for the Fall and Spring semesters. - d) Discipline referral in a class during the semester exemption denied for THAT class. - e) For the purpose of final exam exemptions only, 5 tardies equals one absence.

+Any student eligible for exemption may elect to take semester exams to improve his/her grade.
 With this choice, a student's semester average may only be increased by the examination grade and may not be reduced by the examination grade.